smrfeld/cmake_cpp_pybind11_tutorial/README.md

 ```
 Note that the binary will be in the `bin` directory.
 The output should be:
 ```
-Made a car called: Mazda
+Made a motorcycle called: Yamaha
 Zoom Zoom on road: mullholland
 ```